krujwal15/LISA/README.md

     "requests ~= 2.32.4",
 ]
 - But in newer version we have all dependencies in a pyproject.toml, then execute below commands to get dependencies of lisa and azure dependencies in requirements.txt and another.txt respectively.
-# pip install --break-system-packages -r requirements.txt
+# Step 2: Install required packages
-You get installed with: assertpy ~= 1.1 func-timeout ~= 4.3.5
+run "pip install --break-system-packages -r requirements.txt" You get installed with: assertpy ~= 1.1 func-timeout ~= 4.3.5
 dataclasses-json ~= 0.5.2